Joachim Gauck: Political views and reception

-He has written on Soviet-era concentration camps such as the NKVD Special Camp No. 1, the crimes of communism, and political repression in East Germany, and contributed to the German edition of The Black Book of Communism.

-In 2007, Joachim Gauck was invited to deliver the main speech during a commemoration ceremony at the Landtag of Saxony in memory of the Reunification of Germany and the fall of the communist government.
-All parties participated, except The Left (the successor of the communist Socialist Unity Party (SED)), whose members walked out in protest against Gauck's delivering the speech.
+Gauck has written on Soviet-era concentration camps, such as the NKVD Special Camp No. 1, the crimes of Communism, and political repression in East Germany, and contributed to the German edition of The Black Book of Communism.
+In 2007, Gauck was invited to deliver the main speech during a commemoration ceremony at the Landtag of Saxony in memory of the reunification of Germany and the fall of the Communist government.
+All parties participated, except The Left (the successor of SED), whose members walked out in protest against Gauck's delivering the speech.
 Gauck supports the observation of The Left by the Federal Office for the Protection of the Constitution and the corresponding state authorities.
 Gauck has lauded the SPD for distancing itself from The Left.

-Joachim Gauck is a founding signatory of both the Prague Declaration on European Conscience and Communism (2008), with Václav Havel, and the Declaration on Crimes of Communism (2010), both calling for the condemnation of communism, education about communist crimes and punishment of communist criminals.
+Gauck is a founding signatory of both the Prague Declaration on European Conscience and Communism (2008), with Václav Havel, and the Declaration on Crimes of Communism (2010), both calling for the condemnation of communism, education about Communist crimes, and punishment of Communist criminals.
 The Prague Declaration proposed the establishment of the European Day of Remembrance for Victims of Stalinism and Nazism, that was subsequently designated by the European Parliament.
-In 2010, Gauck criticized the political left of ignoring communist crimes.

-Gauck is a supporter of the idea to establish a Centre Against Expulsions in Berlin.
+In 2010, Gauck criticized the political left of ignoring Communist crimes.
+Gauck is also a supporter of the idea to establish a Centre Against Expulsions in Berlin.

-On the occasion of his 70th birthday in 2010, Gauck was praised by Chancellor Angela Merkel as a "true teacher of democracy" and a "tireless advocate of freedom, democracy and justice".

-The Independent has described Joachim Gauck as "Germany's answer to Nelson Mandela".
-The Wall Street Journal has described him as "the last of a breed: the leaders of protest movements behind the Iron Curtain who went on to lead their countries after 1989," comparing him to Lech Wałęsa and Václav Havel.
-Corriere della Sera has referred to him as the "German Havel."
+On the occasion of his 70th birthday in 2010, Gauck was praised by Angela Merkel as a "true teacher of democracy" and a "tireless advocate of freedom, democracy and justice".
+The Independent has described Gauck as "Germany's answer to Nelson Mandela".
+The Wall Street Journal has described him as "the last of a breed: the leaders of protest movements behind the Iron Curtain who went on to lead their countries after 1989", comparing him to Lech Wałęsa and Václav Havel.
+Corriere della Sera has referred to him as the "German Havel".